karimi-mohammad/Content-Generator/README.md

 ## Description / Overview

 This project provides an automated workflow for generating educational articles or content pieces.
-It leverages Google's Gemini (Generative Language API) to create article outlines, generate section content with continuity, and convert the final Markdown output to WordPress-friendly HTML.
+It leverages Google's Gemini (Generative Language API) to create article outlines, generate section content with continuity, convert Markdown to HTML, generate SEO information for topics, and optimize existing text for SEO.
 The application includes a simple, user-friendly frontend for editing and managing the generated content.

 The motivation behind this tool is to streamline content creation for websites, by automating the repetitive aspects of article writing while maintaining quality and coherence.